Easement Acquisition

 When will final design and construction of the pipeline begin?

-The timeline of construction is dependent upon permitting processes, coordination with other utilities and municipalities and availability of funding.
-It is tentatively scheduled to begin as early as 2023.
+The timeline of construction is dependent upon permitting processes, coordination with other utilities and municipalities, and availability of funding.
+It is tentatively scheduled to begin as early as 2026.
 Easement acquisition activities will take place prior to construction.

 Is it true that Northern Water can use eminent domain to acquire property easements?

 Northern Water will make every reasonable effort to acquire property fairly and efficiently.
-Although we don’t anticipate the need, governments in Colorado can acquire property to be used for public use through eminent domain and must pay just compensation in exchange for the property.
+Although we don’t anticipate the need, Northern Water, the NISP Enterprise and other governments in Colorado can acquire property to be used for public use through eminent domain and must pay just compensation in exchange for the property acquired.